Company Logo - Home Link

 The Christmas lights of Dyker Heights are a “must-see” for many people during the holidays.
 You can check them out on your own or take a tour.

-Find out about both options from our post on how to see the Dyker Heights Christmas Lights.
+Read about both options from our post on seeing the Dyker Heights Christmas Lights.

 Brooklyn Botanical Gardens Lightscape